bitcoin-ring/boltring-docs/docs/quickstart.md

 1. Take note of the UID of your BoltRing

 !!! tip "Memorize NFC antenna location"
-    Smartphones have their NFC antenna in defferent places.
-Ususally it is in the upper third of the back of the phone.
-While scanning the BoltRing pay attention at what position the app detects the BoltRing.
+    Smartphones have their NFC antenna in different places.
+Usually it is in the upper third of the back of the phone.
+While scanning the BoltRing, pay attention to the position the app detects the BoltRing.
 This will give you more confidence when writing the configuration to the BoltRing later on.